Audio-to-video synchronization: SMPTE ST2064

 SMPTE standard ST2064, published in 2015, provides technology to reduce or eliminate lip-sync errors in digital television.
 The standard utilizes audio and video fingerprints taken from a television program.
 The fingerprints can be recovered and used to correct the accumulated lip-sync error.
-When fingerprints have been generated for a TV program, and the required technology is incorporated, the viewer's display device has the ability to continuously measure and correct lip-sync errors.
+When fingerprints have been generated for a TV program, and the required technology is incorporated, the viewer's television set has the ability to continuously measure and correct lip-sync errors.

 Timestamps

-Presentation time stamps (PTS) are embedded in MPEG transport streams to precisely signal when each audio and video segment is to be presented, to avoid AV-sync errors.
+Presentation time stamps (PTS) are embedded in MPEG transport streams to precisely signal when each audio and video segment is to be presented and avoid AV-sync errors.
 However, these timestamps are often added after the video undergoes frame synchronization, format conversion and preprocessing, and thus the lip sync errors created by these operations will not be corrected by the addition and use of timestamps.

 The Real-time Transport Protocol clocks media using origination timestamps on an arbitrary timeline.
-A real-time clock such as one delivered by the Network Time Protocol and described in the Session Description Protocol associated with the media may be used to synchronize media.
-A server may then be used to for final synchronization to remove any residual offset.
+A real-time clock such as one delivered by the Network Time Protocol or Precision Time Protocol and described in the Session Description Protocol associated with the media may be used to synchronize media.
+A server may then be used for synchronization between multiple receivers.